ChaimaeEH/RNASeq_UC/README.md

 Four biopsies were collected from each patient, from inflamed and non-inflamed areas of the colon.
 The entirety of the data (count matrix and associated metadata) can be downloaded from GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107593.
 The Series Matrix TXT file should be used to extract the study metadata variables.

+**READ THE HTML FILE**

+To read the html file, please download the file then copy the link of the page that will open and go to https://htmlpreview.github.io/ and paste the link and click on "Preview".

 **Questions :**

 1)	In a PCA using the top 500 most variable genes, what metadata variable is best associated with the first principal component?